camilavcoutinho/Code_Challenge_i18n/docs/README.md

   ```

   ### Second task
-  - Replace all occurrences of `inventory` with `stock` in the English file.
+  - Replace all occurrences of `inventory` with `stock` in that same file.

   ### Third task
-  - Add these strings to the Portuguese file:
+  - Add these strings to the Portuguese file (`/messages/pt.json`) and fix any issues that may arise:

   ```
     "admin/instore.shared-labels.modal-discard.content-singular": "Tem certeza de que deseja descartar a alteração?",